Create a Hanging Indent in a Microsoft Word Document

-In the following example, indents have been entered for the Left and First Line in the Paragraph diaog box (in this case, entered in inches):
+In the following example, indents have been entered for the Left and First Line in the Paragraph dialog box (in this case, entered in inches):

-Creating a hanging or first line indent using a keyboard shortcut
+Creating a hanging indent using a keyboard shortcut

 You can press Ctrl + T to apply a hanging indent to a paragraph.
 This shortcut will move all lines except the first one to the next tab stop.
 If there are no user-defined tab stops in the paragraph, Word indents to the first default tab stop.
 If you keep pressing Ctrl + T, Word will keep indenting by tab stop to the right.